 3. Pull Easier

 Okay, this is related to #2, but it’s worth saying again: Why tax your tractor and inflate your fuel bill when you can outfit your tanker (and tractor) with a central tire inflation system?
 You’ll save fuel and wear and tear on your tractor’s drivetrain.
-According to PTG, the manufacturer of the inflation systems we sell at NTS, for every .4 inch you sink into the soil, your fuel use climbs by 10 percent.
+According to PTG, the company that makes one of the inflation systems we sell, for ever .4 inch your tires sink into the soil, your fuel use climbs by 10 percent.

 4. Fight Compaction

 Whether you’re custom hauling or tracking across your own land, it pays to fight compaction.
-If you have the ability to drop your tanker’s (and tractor’s) tires to their lowest safe pressures for the field, your equipment will float better and cause fewer ruts.
+If you have the ability to drop your tanker’s (and tractor’s) tires to their lowest safe pressures for the field, your equipment will float better, cause fewer ruts, and even ride better.
 As their pressures drop, your tanker’s tires deflect to create long, stable footprints that will help minimize compaction.
 And as you’ll learn below, compaction can cause you or your customers to lose productivity in many, many ways.

 10 Ways Compaction Damages Your Soil and Lowers Your Profitability.